 Install String (skill for AI agents)

-You are reading this to learn how to install String and call SFMD apps from any shell tool.
+You are reading this to learn how to install String and call String apps from any shell tool.
 Follow these steps in order.

 1. Install